Glyphack/Glyphack/content/blog/huec/index.md

 ---

 [^1]: They have one app per device.
 Each app is slow and unresponsive.
 They don't have good features.
 When I open the light app I need to wait a few seconds before it loads.
-If you want to the lamp to turn on on a routine you need to pay extra.
+If you want the lamp to turn on on a routine you need to pay extra.
 It's a mess.
 I don't want another Philips device in my home.

 [^2]: You need an Apple account to download it.
-I hate this because when I was in Iran many of these tools were blocked because you can't easily open an account.
+I hate this because when I was in Iran many of these tools were blocked because you can't easily create an account.

 [^3]: I created more alarms with different configurations trying to figure out the mystery bytes but I did not find a pattern.
 Let me know if you do!
     <details>